ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## JSON Web Token Claims Registry ## {#iana-token-json-claims}

-IANA is asked to add the following entries to the "JSON Web Token Claims" registry, following the procedure specified in {{RFC7519}}.
+IANA is asked to add the following entry to the "JSON Web Token Claims" registry, following the procedure specified in {{RFC7519}}.

 *  Claim Name: token_series_id
 *  Claim Description: The identifier of a token series